The Importance of Legacy

 As we age, we come to understand our family members differently.
 My relationship with my mom’s stepfather had always been warm if a bit distant.
-I don’t know if anyone besides my grandmother had a close relationship.
+I don’t know if anyone besides my grandmother had a close relationship with me.
 Before attending his funeral, I knew the service would focus on his public service while living in Suwanee.
-When the first speaker mentioned that we would all be hearing about how much of a family man he had been later in the service, I blinked in confusion.
+When the first speaker mentioned that we would later hear how much of a family man he had been, I blinked in confusion.
 My grandfather had many excellent qualities, but was not an involved father.
 The next hour highlighted his dedication to public art and public literacy, and how much everyone who had worked with him in local politics had enjoyed his company.

 I thought I knew what he had been doing in public service, but I learned a few new things.
 One of his cornerstone projects was a new park that I disliked.
-I was repeatedly stunned that people stated how much they had done for them professionally and personally.
+I was repeatedly stunned by how much people stated they had done for them professionally and personally.
 They mentioned what a pleasant companion he was.
 I left the funeral thinking, Where was this person in our relationship?
 One person who spoke said he called her regularly.
-They talked for almost an hour during these conversations.
+They talked for almost an hour.
 A pang of sadness hit me.
 He never called me for hour-long conversations about anything.
 I always had to call him if we ever spoke on the phone.
 Most of the funeral speakers felt like they were saying continuously, ” Your grandfather would rather have spent time with us than you.
 We made him feel important, powerful, and seen.
 You weren’t able to do that.”

 Over the years, I have tried to build a closer relationship with my grandfather.
 I spent the first part of therapy, in fact, trying to figure out how to coexist more comfortably with him and my grandmother.
-Over the years, I took him out to lunches, ventured into having difficult conversations, and asked questions I yearned to know the answers to.
+Over the years, I took him out to lunch, ventured into difficult conversations, and asked questions I yearned to have answered.
 I never got answers.
-Lunches were pleasant but not reciprocated often.
+Lunches were pleasant, but were not often reciprocated.
 I would usually leave them hollow.
 Eventually, the lunches were too painful to continue.
-It felt as if I was signing up to be rejected repeatedly.
+It felt as if I were signing up to be repeatedly rejected.
 I still stayed in contact with him; we would talk on the phone, but I was tired of trying to force something that would never be.

 The part of the funeral I related to the most was his son’s eulogy.
 He said, ” I didn’t know my father well, and there are gaps in what I know about him.”
 Hearing that his son had also experienced a distance relationship was affirming.
 I had not done something wrong.
 I hadn’t cried since his death, but the tears began flowing during the eulogy.
 I left the funeral shaking with tears and rage.
 He had been praised and done good for so many people.
 I have positive memories of him, but there had been so much pain and confusion.
 Trying to build a relationship with him had been like reaching for a ghost.
 He existed and was there, but never as present as you would want him to be.
 Emotional vulnerability or authenticity was nonexistent.
 Accountability was for others.
 I’d had enough.